caspiankeyes/AISecForge-arXiv-Publication/README.md

 #### 7.1.4 Implementation Example: Model-Specific Benchmark Implementation

-The following example demonstrates how the LLMSecForge benchmarking framework is implemented for AI model assessment:
+The following example demonstrates how the AISecForge benchmarking framework is implemented for AI model assessment:

 **Benchmarking Process for AI Model Assessment**
 1. **Planning and Scoping**